The cart is empty

 Shepherd’s Pie was a staple of my British childhood.
 This is real comfort food for cold, damp English winter afternoons and long winter nights — American ones too!
 I don’t miss the meat in this tasty dish, and I bet nor will you.
 French lentils hold their shape and have meatiness to them.
 Instead of the traditional peas, I’ve used chopped mustard greens.
 The Worcestershire sauce and Tabasco give the pie richness rather than heat.
 You could use any cooked bitter or dark greens, like spinach, kale, or collards.
 For extra taste and nutrition, top this Lentil Shepherd’s Pie with mashed sweet potatoes.

 1. Boil the potatoes in their skins until they are tender.
-Drain and mash with olive oil or butter to taste and a grind or two of nutmeg.
+Drain and mash with 1 tablespoon of the olive oil, or to taste, and a grind or two of nutmeg.
 Taste for seasoning.
 Set aside.

-2. While the potatoes are cooking, heat olive oil over medium-high heat, and saute the onion, carrots, celery, and bay leaf in the oil until the onion starts to soften.
+2. While the potatoes are cooking, heat the remaining 2 tablespoons olive oil over medium-high heat, and sauté the onion, carrots, celery, and bay leaf in the oil until the onion starts to soften.
 Turn the heat down to low, cover and sweat the vegetables for about 8-10 minutes.

 3. Uncover the pan.
 Bring up the heat to medium-high again.
 Add the garlic and a grind or two of black pepper.
 Saute for a minute or two.
 Add the washed lentils.
 Mix and fry with the vegetables until they are well coated with oil and juices and take the flavors.